TomKellyGenetics/leiden/README.md

 sum(adjacency_matrix[1,]) == 30
 table(apply(adjacency_matrix, 1, sum))
 ```

+This is compatible with PCA, tSNE, or UMAP results.

+### Use with Seurat

 To use Leiden with the Seurat pipeline for a Seurat Object `object` that has an SNN computed (for example with `Seurat::FindClusters` with `save.SNN = TRUE`).
 This will compute the Leiden clusters and add them to the Seurat Object Class.